RakhithJK/dbeaver-dbeaver-wiki/Working-with-Spatial-GIS-data.md

 - Oracle <img src="images/ee.png" vspace="0" border="0" height="18"/>
 - SQL Server <img src="images/ee.png" vspace="0" border="0" height="18"/>

+## Viewing string or binary data on a map

 You can also see your geodata on the map if you select the data cell setting "View/Format", then "Set columnName format" and among the formats - Geometry.
 This works for both string and binary type of columns.